What is Vegan Mushroom Stroganoff?

 Stroganoff is a rich meat-and-cream stew from Russia (not surprising, Russians love their meat).
 Traditionally, stroganoff contains mushrooms along with beef and sour cream.
 If I’m being perfectly honest, even before I became vegan, that combination sounded gross.

-My version, of course, delivers the flavorful comfort food factor that people enjoy about this dish, but without any of the animal products.
+My version of mushroom stroganoff delivers the flavorful comfort food factor that people enjoy about this dish, but without any of the animal products.
 The copious amount of meaty mushrooms keeps this dish feeling hearty and substantial, and a combination of coconut milk and tahini make this so luxurious that no one would ever guess it’s dairy-free.

 Mistakes to Avoid when Cooking Mushrooms